JivkoSp/Drahten/README.md

 11. Log Collection Service - A service responsible for collecting and recording information about events occurring in the services offered by the application in an Elasticsearch database.

-### Designing a service responsible for actions related to searching information from the internet on topics offered by the application - Search Service.
+### Search Service - Service responsible for actions related to searching information from the internet on topics offered by the application

 ![Architecture Overview](https://raw.githubusercontent.com/JivkoSp/Drahten/master/Assets/SearchService-1.PNG)